 The organization was founded by three Endocrine PAs in 1999.
 In 2000, ASEPA was awarded formal recognition as a specialty chapter of the AAPA and gained non-profit organization status.

 Stephen Willis PA-C, has worked at Rockwood Clinic Endocrinology and Advanced Diabetes Center in Spokane, WA since 2008.
 Stephen has worked with Dr. Carol Wysham since 2008 and together they have completed many clinical trials in diabetes and endocrine health.
 He is currently the department chair overseeing the Endocrine Providers (MD’s and APP’s) and diabetes educators at Rockwood Clinic.

 Stephen is a University of Washington MEDEX graduate and remains active teaching endocrine /diabetes lectures.
 Stephen is involved in clinical leadership and population health.
 Stephen strives to have a clinical practice of wellness helping patients with endocrine health and advanced diabetes care.
 Stephen welcomes collaboration with PAs to help improve care and knowledge.
 Stephen is the House of Delagates representative for ASEPA to AAPA for 2020-2021.

 House of Delegates

 The AAPA Delegate will chair the AAPA Delegation committee.
-They will act as the liaison between the AAPA and the ASEPA.
-They will also work in conjunction with the Bylaws / Legislative committee to assure that the ASEPA bylaws does not conflict with the AAPAs bylaws.
+They will act as the liaison between the AAPA and ASEPA.
+They will also work in conjunction with the Bylaws / Legislative committee to assure that the ASEPA bylaws do not conflict with the AAPA's bylaws.